dxworks/jira-miner/Readme.md

 ## Run
-Run the `jiraminer.sh` or `jiraminer.bat` scripts to run the application after you have entered all fields to the configuration file (`config/jiraminer-config.properties`)
+Run the `jiraminer.sh` or `jiraminer.bat` scripts to run the application after you have entered all fields to the configuration file (`config/jiraminer-config.properties`).
+You will find the output in the results folder.

+NOTE: The app caches the response for each project and at a later date will request only the issues updated after the cache date.
+To prevent this you may delete the file at `cache/yourProjectID`.